Top picks for Mother's Day cakes in Cebu

 Tamp Cafe & Co.

-If you're in search of a visually stunning cake, one that practically begs to be shared on Instagram, Tamp Cafe & Co hits the spot.
-Since its inception, it has been crafting cakes that are as beautiful as they are delicious.
+Since its inception, Tamp Cafe & Co. has been crafting cakes that are as beautiful as they are delicious.

-This Mother’s Day, Tamp Cafe & Co. is presenting a time-limited lineup of exquisite creations, including the Primrose Magic Cake, Bloom Cake in regular and junior sizes, Mom’s Marvel Cake, Rosetta Cake in regular and junior sizes, Bruleed Basque Cheesecake and the elegant Minimalist Cake.
-In addition to these new offerings, Tamp Cafe and Co.'s repertoire features best-selling classics like the Rainbow Cake, Yema Cake, and more.
+This Mother’s Day, Tamp is presenting a time-limited lineup of exquisite creations, including the Primrose Magic Cake; Bloom Cake in regular and junior sizes; Mom’s Marvel Cake; Rosetta Cake in regular and junior sizes; Bruleed Basque Cheesecake and the elegant Minimalist Cake.
+In addition to these new offerings, Tamp Cafe and Co.’s repertoire features best-selling classics like the Rainbow Cake, Yema Cake and more.

 Tamp has four locations in Lahug, Banilad Town Center, Kasambagan St., Cebu City and Paseo Arcenas Banawa.